h15200/notes/system-design.md

 - this can be thwarted by Rate Limiting which returns an error code `429` "Too many requests" on a request based on parameters like ip address / user, number of requests per minute, region

-- DDoS (DISTRIBUTED DoS) attacks are done from multiple client sources, and is harder to prevent with a smiple rate limiting on ip address / user.
+- DDoS (DISTRIBUTED DoS) attacks are done from multiple client sources, and is harder to prevent with a simple rate limiting on ip address / user.
 In a distributed system, the rate limiting will need to be checked against another entity that connects to ALL replicas of the server like a redis server

 - Implementation can be done with a key-value in memory store like `redis`.
 The server gets a request, then asks redis "hey are we doing ok with rate limiting?" before responding